 This level of physicality keeps my brain oxygenated and eases my dread of inadvertently becoming one with my chair.

 Has Social Media factored into your success?

-Even before I took the proverbial leap, I knew this: it is a truth universally acknowledged that, in order to succeed, a self-published author must brand and promote herself.
-For us indies, that is a war waged strictly online.
+Even before I took the proverbial leap, I knew this: it is a truth universally acknowledged that to succeed, a self-published author must brand and promote herself.
+For us, indies, that is a war waged strictly online.

-Social media presence is a good first step to building a respectable following.
-From there, you commit to generating meaningful content and campaigns that grow your following and your mailing list, which greatly contributes to getting some traction along the indie route.
+Social media presence is an excellent first step to building a respectable following.
+From there, you commit to generating meaningful content and campaigns that grow your audience and your mailing list, which significantly contributes to getting some traction along the indie route.